 - 6.046 Design and Analysis of Algorithms, fall 2010.

-- the MIT Cross Products, an a cappella group singing contemporary Christian music (the photo above is from a recent concert).
+- the MIT Cross Products, an a cappella group singing contemporary Christian music (the photo above is from a concert).

 - the MIT Association of Student Activities, the student government group that coordinates and represents student groups at MIT.